 3. Create a coordinated plan.

 An effective crisis communication plan guides messaging, timing, delivery, and other factors that ensure consistency and credibility.
-In your plan, be sure to identify and address each stakeholder group.
-When it comes to creating a coordinated strategy, it’s important to stick to it and follow through.
-However, this is uncharted territory and circumstances are changing rapidly, so be ready to adapt and pivot at a moment’s notice.
+In your plan, be sure to identify and address each key stakeholder group.
+When it comes to creating a coordinated plan, it’s important to stick to it and follow through, but also be ready to adapt and pivot if unforeseen circumstances arise.

 5. Keep promises and be courageous.

 Assume all information eventually will be revealed.
 It’s best received directly rather than through a leak, social media, or the “rumor mill.”
 Benjamin Franklin got it right when he said, “Three can keep a secret, if two of them are dead.”